Information for visiting supporters (2017/18)

 THE MATCH/ TICKETS

 For the match itself Ground Admission is £19, or £7 for full-time students with suitable ID.
 Under 18s are free, proof-of-age is required.
 Sorry, but there's no senior citizen concession.
 It's a good idea to arrive at least 30-40 minutes before the off.
-Our small stand is fully subscribed, with the exception of seats for the invited officials as above.
-For those with serious mobility issues, Jersey Reds' staff will try and help out with vacant stand seats, but these are at a premium and can't be guaranteed.
+The majority of seats in the Lord Jersey Stand, sponsored by RBC, are taken by debenture holders although there are a small number available to purchase for single matches, please call the office to check availability.
+For those with serious mobility issues, Jersey Reds staff will try and help out with seats, but these are at a premium and can't be guaranteed.
 We have allocated two tiered benches for anyone who has difficulty in standing for long periods of time.
 Please call the club on 01534 499929 between 10am and 1pm on Tuesday or Thursday and speak to Vicki or Sean if you need to arrange a seat.

 Tickets are available in advance via our online partner Eventbrite and you can save £1 on the non-member admission rate by purchasing more than 48 hours before kick-off - to purchase click THIS LINK - or you can pay for admission on the day, although this may involve 'double queuing' during pre-match 'rush-hour.'

-There's not a great deal of space under cover (standing or seating) at St Peter, so it's wise to have warm / waterproof gear in case of inclement weather, and some sensible footwear.
-In assessing the likely weather conditions, we recommend Jersey Met Office - their five-day forecast is published daily at 9am.
+There's limited space under cover (standing or seating) at Stade Santander International, although the terrace at the east end of the ground has a cover across its full width, so it's wise to have warm / waterproof gear in case of inclement weather, and some sensible footwear.
+In assessing the likely weather conditions, we recommend Jersey Met Office - their forecast is updated every four to five hours, plus alerts on Twitter.

 The Clubhouse is open to all after the match and we will only restrict admission if we've reached capacity.
 The bars in the marquee and Pavilion will also remain open for at least an hour after the final whistle; after this punters will migrate to the Clubhouse as the other bars get ready to close.
 Normally things start to wind down around 8pm, when people head for St Aubin or St Helier.